bigscience-workshop/promptsource/API_DOCUMENTATION.md

 ```

 ## Class `TemplateCollection`
 `TemplateCollection` is a class that encapsulates all the prompts available under PromptSource by wrapping the `DatasetTemplates` class.
-It initializes the `DatasetTemplates` for all existing template folders, gives access to each `DatasetTemplates` and provides aggregated counts over all `DatasetTemplates`.
+It initializes the `DatasetTemplates` for all existing template folders, gives access to each `DatasetTemplates`, and provides aggregated counts overall `DatasetTemplates`.

 The main methods are:
 * `get_dataset(dataset_name, subset_name)`: Return the DatasetTemplates object corresponding to the dataset name